Health and Safety Policy

 So far is as practicable, OWLS staff will ensure that all participants and visitors are aware of any fire safety measures which affect them.
 OWLS management reviews fire safety measures regularly and works in partnership with the landowners to do this.
 Any recommendations made by landowners or management will be fully implemented by all OWLS staff.
 All measures are made in conjunction with landowners/management of the sites.

-Esther Gooch is responsible for monitoring the effectiveness of this policy.
+Pip Wright is responsible for monitoring the effectiveness of this policy.
 Any concerns must be drawn to her attention immediately; it is equally important to take measures to contain the effects of fire once started.

 Fire poses a threat to life through fume, smoke, burning and structural collapse.
 It also causes huge impact to protected wildlife and the financial investment of the estates.
 The aim of the fire burning policy is to minimise the risk of fire by taking adequate fire precautions.